Expensive assets justify their place on the Balance sheet by earning returns.

 = $32,983 / $22,075 = 1.49 turns/year

 If the company's turn rate is out of line with industry standards, analysts will want to know why.
-(Companies in the same industry sometimes do have quite different business models, and this could account for the difference between one company's metric and the rest of the industry.
+(Companies in the same industry sometimes do have quite different business models, and this could account for the difference between one company's metrics and the rest of the industry.

 Asset Question 3